hackclub/some-assembly-required/README.md

 The CPU has many specialized registers, which we don't access directly.
 One of them is the program counter, which keeps track of what code it's executing.
 This register stores the memory address of the current line of the current program it's executing, and updates itself automatically.
 For example, let’s say we are running an assembly program.
 There's an instruction for adding two numbers together.
 Once that instruction finishes running, the program counter increments to the memory address of the next instruction of the program.

 ## The Math Section
-WRITING NOTE: This part can all probably be moved after a lot of the assembly, maybe if there's a spot where we talk about bitmasking and stuff.
-I say this because I know math can be intimidating to people who are otherwise interested in programming, so the math stuff would probably be more helpful as an appendix.

 If you thought you'd get through this without doing any math, well, I'm sorry.
 We have to do a little bit so that we can understand what the computer is doing, because like I said, it's all just basic math underneath.
 Now, I promise you it won't be too hard.
 You may get a little confused and your brain may hurt, but just stick with me here and we'll make it through to the assembly section.

 ### Binary